 Mr. Anonymous: Well, if there are signs of infidelity and you suspect your partner is cheating, or your partner won't be upfront with you, then maybe it's time to find someone else.
 I don't mean you should start an affair with someone but to call it a day and end the relationship or marriage.

-I guess you could always hire a private investigator too - that's what you guys do isn't it?
+I guess you could always hire a private investigator to see if your spouse is cheating - that's what you guys do isn't it?
 Find out those cheating husbands and wives having an affair - (laughs)!
+I've even heard of people using spy cameras and car trackers to find out what their partner is up to.

 At the end of the day it's your life as well and a relationship should be built with common purposes, working together.
 Otherwise what's the point?
 Find someone you do get on well with (not about sexual desire) but having shared realities and having the same goals and purposes.
 Build on those and the sex will come; excuse the pun - (laughs).